January 10th is National Houseplant Appreciation Day

 - Take a selfie with your plants and post it on Facebook or Instagram & tag us @shonnardsnursery to share in the love!

 - Or simply make the occasion a good reason to wipe the dust off the leaves of your plants.

 What we like to do for houseplant appreciation day is share our favorite plants that are durable, easy to grow, and plants that tolerate low light settings.
 Maybe one of these plants is your favorite too!

-These plants are fighters, they can handle being forgotten for a week or two without watering:
+Known for resiliency, these plants can handle being forgotten for a week or two without watering.